Skip to content

 Integration with Fuzzing Components

-The AsyncFuzzExecutor is integrated with both the ToolFuzzer and ProtocolFuzzer components:
+The AsyncFuzzExecutor is integrated with the fuzz engine executor components:

-1. Strategy Components: Generate test cases based on schemas or specifications
+1. Mutators (ToolMutator, ProtocolMutator, BatchMutator): Generate test data based on schemas or specifications

 2. AsyncFuzzExecutor: Manages the execution of test cases with proper concurrency control

-This separation of concerns allows for better maintainability and scalability of the fuzzing system.
+This modular separation of concerns allows for better maintainability, testability, and scalability of the fuzzing system.

 Configuration Options